 Using car seats and the CARES harness on Ryanair:

-Ryanair allows only forward-facing car seats (child safety seats) certified for air travel to be used in its aircraft, or the CARES flight safety harness.
+Ryanair allows only forward-facing car seats (child safety seats) certified for air travel (such as FAA-approved car seats) to be used in its aircraft, or the CARES flight safety harness.
 In either case, you should contact reservations well in advance of your flight to ensure your child will have an appropriate seat where the restraint (including CARES) may be used.

 Ryanair baggage allowances and baby equipment rules:

 Ryanair allows two free checked pieces of baby equipment per infant, which can be a pushchair or stroller plus either a car seat or bassinet.
 Collapsible pushchairs/strollers may be used right up the gate, but other items must be checked at the ticket counter (closes 40 minutes before flight).